caseywdunn/levin2016/levin_notes.md

 Question: Are only the dynamic genes considered further?
 The text isn't clear on this.
 Specifically, is Figure 4 and associated analyses based only on dynamic genes?

+Author answer: "The set of dynamic genes is used for some of supplementary analyses relating to figure 3.
+They are not used in the Figure 4 analyses."

 > *Standardized expression was used in analysis where noted: to generate a standardized expression, the mean expression value was subtracted from each expression value and the results were divided by the standard deviation.* To generate the phasegrams shown in Fig. 2 we first standardized the log10 profiles by subtracting the mean and dividing by the standard deviation.
 We next computed the first two principal components of this expression data; since the profiles were standardized, the genes form a circle.
 The genes are then sorted according to their angle from the origin in this space. *A gene expression profile was mapped to a temporal phase (early, transition, or late) by computing the correlation with the three idealized profiles shown in [Extended Data Fig. 5](http://www.nature.com/nature/journal/v531/n7596/fig_tab/nature16994_SF5.html) and assigning it to the pattern exhibiting the highest correlation and thus best match.*

 These three profiles correspond to peak early, peak mid, and peak late.
 Other profiles, eg genes that peak early and late but have lower mid expression, are not considered.

 Question: Were genes that strongly deviated from these three profiles excluded?
 Was there any test of fit or significance of change in expression that was considered?
 This question relates to the one above about which analyses the "dynamic gene" filter was applied to.

+Author answer: "To classify a gene to the three phases strongly deviating genes were not excluded and no goodness of fit test was made."

 >
 >**Mid-developmental transition detection**